 ~

 If you are over 25 minutes late for a bottle-feeding session, we will feed the calf its bottle, but you can still snuggle afterward.
+No refunds or reschedules are permitted.

 As much as you want to impress and wear your Insta-fab best, we recommend wearing something comfy that you wouldn't mind getting a little dirty.